Champ Butler: Columbia Records

 In December 1950, Billboard reported that Butler had recorded four sides for Columbia.
 His first single, "Dear Dear Dear", coupled with "Dry Land", both accompanied by Skippy Martin, was released in 1951.
 This was followed by "Be My Love", on which he was backed by Les Brown's band; however, the song was more successful by other artists, with it becoming a hit for Mario Lanza.
-Butler's next single proved to be third time lucky, when "I Apologize", a revival of a 1931 hit for Bing Crosby, made it into the Billboard magazine singles chart in May 1951, peaking at No. 29.
+Butler's next single, "I Apologize", a revival of a 1931 hit for Bing Crosby, made it into Billboard magazine's Records Most Played by Disc Jockeys chart in May 1951, peaking at No. 29.
 This was followed by "Let Me In", a Bob Merrill composition, on which Butler sang with Paul Weston's orchestra.

-In July 1951, Butler scored with another revival of a 1931 hit, "Them There Eyes", which had achieved success for Gus Arnheim.
-This made No. 22, receiving much radio airplay, and selling 500,000 copies.
+In July 1951, Butler entered the Billboard Best Selling Pop Singles chart with another revival of a 1931 hit, "Them There Eyes", which had achieved success for Gus Arnheim.
+This reached No. 22, receiving much radio airplay, and selling 500,000 copies.
 In September that year, Butler charted with a revival of an even older song, "Down Yonder", which had been a hit for Ernest Hare and Billy Jones in 1921.
 In 1951, it was competing with a number of other cover versions which also charted.
-Peaking at No. 17 during a 15-week run, the song became Butler's biggest hit, and sold nearly a million copies.
-The record was in the collection of Dwight Eisenhower, who later became President.
+Butler's recording peaked at No. 17 on the Records Most Played by Disc Jockeys chart, whilst on the Most Played in Juke-Boxes and Best Selling Pop Singles charts, it made No. 18.
+The song became Butler's biggest hit, and sold nearly a million copies.
+The record was also in the collection of Dwight Eisenhower, who became President the following year.

 In February 1952, an eight-record Columbia set by Butler was presented to President Harry S. Truman at the White House; it remained in Truman's collection at his home in Independence, Missouri, where he lived post-presidency.
-In May, "Be Anything (But Be Mine)", a new song on which Butler was backed by Percy Faith's orchestra, became his third Billboard chart hit, peaking at No. 26.
+In May, "Be Anything (But Be Mine)", a new song on which Butler was backed by Percy Faith's orchestra, became another Billboard hit, peaking at No. 26 on the Best Selling Pop Singles chart.
 Columbia released two duets on which Butler was paired with Toni Arden, "Remembering" and "One Love Too Many", in the summer of 1952.
-In September, Butler appeared as a guest on Truth or Consequences, singing "Younger Than Springtime".
+In September that year, Butler appeared as a guest on Truth or Consequences, singing "Younger Than Springtime".

 During the Korean War of 1950 to 1953, Butler toured with the United Service Organizations in Korea.
 His recorded output for Columbia included several notable contemporary pop songs which did not chart, including "Auf Wiederseh'n Sweetheart", an English language version of "Padam Padam", "I'm Walking Behind You" and "Take These Chains From My Heart".
 Also amongst his Columbia repertoire was "Kaw-Liga", a Hank Williams composition, and "Night of My Nights", from the musical Kismet.

 In 1954, Universal International released a short film, Champ Butler Sings, directed by Will Cowan, in the form of a 15-minute musical featurette.
 Butler headlined the film, singing "I'm Coming Over to Love You Tonight".